 HOW TO DO IT: On all fours extend your right leg back with the knee bent to 90 degrees and the sole of the foot pointing toward the ceiling.
 Raise your leg until your thigh is parallel with the floor.
 Pause, then lower your leg.
 Do a set on one side, then switch.

-Step your way to great glutes with step-ups, which came in second on ACE's best butt exercise list.
+Step your way to great glutes with step-ups, which can also be performed laterally, according to ACE Fitness.

 HOW TO DO IT: Stand in front of a chair or bench.
 Step up with your right foot, transferring your body weight into your right leg and leaving the left leg passive.
 Extend your hips all the way at the top, then lower back down with control.
 Repeat, then switch sides.